HazardousPeach/hazardouspeach.github.io/_posts/2017-05-07-herbgrind-2-the-real-machine.md

 both of these differences are treated the same.

 Relative error helps fix this problem by scaling the error according to the right answer.
-However, it has it's own problems.
+However, it has its own problems.
 Since it divides by the correct answer, what do you do when the correct answer is zero?
 And how do you account for the fact that floating point numbers aren't spaced exactly exponentially, so numbers of different